dotnet/performance/src/benchmarks/gc/docs/jupyter notebook.md

-# Using with jupyter notebook
+# Using with Jupyter Notebook

 A jupyter notebook has already been set up in `jupyter_notebook.py`.
-So far it's only been tested with VSCode.
+So far, it's only been tested with VSCode.

 ## Using with VSCode